Experienced Portland Food Poisoning Lawyer

 5. Follow Legal Advice:

-Once you have hired Goldberg & Loren, it is important to follow your lawyer’s advice throughout the legal process.
+Once you have hired Goldberg & Loren, follow your lawyer’s advice throughout the legal process.
 Remember to provide your attorney with all relevant information, including medical records, bills, and any correspondence related to your case.

 6. Preserve Evidence: